 When the main or secondary fuel type is a deliverable fuel type, such as oil, kerosene, propane, wood or coal, the amount needed to resolve the crisis is based on whether the fuel is delivered by the vendor or transported by the applicant.
 If delivered, the amount needed to resolve the crisis is the amount needed to resolve the homeheating emergency, subject to the minimum and the maximum LIHEAP crisis benefits allowed under the current LIHEAP State Plan.
 Crisis benefits may be used for off-hour delivery charges.
-If not delivered by the vendor, the amount needed to resolve the crisis is the amount that can be transported by the household in one trip.
-A statement from the vendor verifying the cost the applicant will incur when transported by a nonvendor is required prior to authorization of payment; a receipt verifying payment was made is not required prior to authorization of payment.
+If not delivered by the vendor, the amount needed to resolve the crisis is \$75 or the cost of the maximum amount that can be transported by the household in one trip, whichever is greater.
+A statement from the vendor verifying the cost the applicant will incur when transported by a non-vendor is required prior to authorization of payment; a receipt verifying payment was made is not required prior to authorization of payment.